-The largest projects in the industrial and warehouse facilities sub-segment were the construction of the Metsä Wood plywood factory in Pärnu, a robotic farm at Mätliku and a grain terminal at Lähtru, and the reconstruction (phase IV) of the fattening unit of the pig farm of Rakvere Farmid AS (EKSEKO).
+The revenue of the industrial and warehouse facilities sub-segment decreased substantially compared with the same period last year.
+The largest project was the construction of the Metsä Wood plywood factory in Pärnu, which was successfully completed.
+The volumes of the sub-segment continue to be supported by orders placed by the agricultural sector.
+During the period, the largest of these included the construction of the Mätliku robotic dairy shed, a cattle shed for Kraavi Põllumajandus OÜ and the Lähtru grain terminal as well as the reconstruction (phase IV) of the fattening unit of the pig farm of Rakvere Farmid AS (EKSEKO).

-Revenue breakdown in the Buildings segment H1 2018 H1 2017 H1 2016 2017
+Revenue breakdown in the Buildings segment 9M 2018 9M 2017 9M 2016 2017

-Commercial buildings 36% 25% 15% 25%
+Commercial buildings 36% 24% 15% 25%

-Public buildings 26% 26% 35% 19%
+Public buildings 27% 22% 31% 19%

-Apartment buildings 23% 31% 31% 30%
+Apartment buildings 22% 31% 32% 30%

-Industrial and warehouse facilities 15% 18% 19% 26%
+Industrial and warehouse facilities 15% 23% 22% 26%

 For a long time, the Infrastructure segment has been dominated by the road construction and maintenance sub-segment whose relative importance has been increasing year by year.
 During the period, a significant portion of its revenue resulted from major projects performed under contracts secured in 2017: the reconstruction of the Haabersti intersection in Tallinn, the reconstruction of a section of the Tallinn ring road (km 0.6-2.8) and the construction of passing lanes for a 2+1 road on the Valmaotsa-Kärevere section of the Tallinn-Tartu-Võru-Luhamaa road.
 A substantial share of the period's revenue also resulted from forest road improvement services provided to the State Forest Management Centre.
 We continued to render road maintenance services in Järva and Hiiu counties and the Kose maintenance area in Harju county.
-We expect that road construction will remain by far the largest revenue source in the Infrastructure segment through 2018.
+We expect that road construction will remain the largest revenue source in the Infrastructure segment through 2018.